a175/astrabe/README.md

-# astrabe
+# Astrabe
-Media player designed to analyze and obtain data
+Astrabe is a media player designed to analyze and obtain data.

+## Used Libraries
+Python3, Gtk3